Ahmedemad190/testing/README.md

 # :warning:   SSL

 SSL stands for Secure Sockets Layer.
 It is a standard technology used to establish a secure and encrypted link between a web server and a web browser.
 SSL ensures that the data transmitted between the web server and the browser remains private and secure, protecting it from potential eavesdropping or tampering.
+SSL prevents unauthorized access to data by encrypting it while it is transferred between the user's browser and the server.
+This is especially crucial when sending sensitive information over the internet, such credit card numbers, login credentials, or personal data.